Delicious Parrot Treats for Summer

 Vegetables have much less sugar in them and are nutrient rich, too.
 It has been said that the darker the leaf, the more your bird will be attracted to a vegetable and the healthier it will be.
 Our Avian Vet tells us to give Peachy, Smokey and the flock green, orange and red vegetables as much as possible.
 Some suitable fresh vegetables for your pet bird include:

-Try This Veggie Parrot Treat, Too!
 Cooked beans (never use uncooked beans with your birds) can be chilled and mixed with other veggies such as cucumbers, tomato flesh and peppers for a cool tasty treat for your bird.
 Sprinkle with AviKelp To add Iodine & Vitamin A. Also remember that, as with fresh fruit, you should wash all fresh vegetables thoroughly, even if they are organic, before serving them to your bird.

 While traditional bird seed is junk food for birds, many seeds offer massive nutritional benefits.
 But, seeds should never be more than 10% of your parrots daily offering.
 Bird seed manufacturing is poorly regulated however, there is a strong trend to feed extruded diets or bird pellets.
 As with kids and candy, birds tend to pick a few seeds out of the mix as favorites.
 They will gladly crack these tasty little foraging items open all day long if, allowed.
 Unfortunately, seeds don't meet a parrots nutritional requirements and more pet birds die from malnutrition related causes than anything else.
 So, in conclusion, take advantage of the delicious organic "cool summer treats" available in spring, summer and fall.

 - Diane Burroughs, LCSW